Advertise Lake Vacation Rentals

 A public boat ramp is available at Hopatcong State Park, and boating is open seven days a week depending on parking availability.
 There is a $10 daily launch fee, or an annual pass can be purchased for $55.
 Lee's County Park Marina, maintained by the Morris County Park System, also provides public access, with 110 boat slips, nine moorings and three boat launch ramps.
 Many restaurants, bait shops, and other businesses are accessible by boat from the lake.

 Summer brings swimming, grilling, and sand volleyball to Lake Hopatcong.
 Hopatcong State Park borders the lake on the southwest end.
 With 159 acres, the park is one of the busiest in the state's system, hosting nearly 200,000 visitors each summer.
-Park amenities include two playgrounds, six half-basketball courts, a large playing field, and several picnic areas.
+Park amenities include a beach, two playgrounds, six half-basketball courts, a large playing field, and several picnic areas.
 A bathhouse with restrooms, showers, and other amenities is available, as well as a first aid area and concessions.
 The Lake Hopatcong Historical Museum is also located nearby, which provides exhibits about the history of the area.
 Lake Hopatcong bursts with activity during the winter, too.
 Popular winter activities include ice fishing, snowmobiling, ice skating, ice boating, sledding and ice sailing.

 Hikers, mountain bikers, equestrians and campers won't want to miss the 3,200 acres of wilderness and 20 miles of multi-use trails available at nearby Mahlon Dickerson Reservation, which is the largest park in the Morris County Park System.
 Golfers may enjoy visiting the Berkshire Valley Golf Course, a local public course.
 The Berkshire Valley Wildlife Management Area also provides 1829 acres with fishing and hunting opportunities near the lake.